LACH3001 Landscape Architecture Studio—Resolutions

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) interim folio assessment and (2) final folio.
+- Indicative assessments in this unit are as follows: (1) interim folio and (2) final folio.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the final folio component.